ferrumnet/techpaper/README.md

 To help solve the issues with scalability and interoperability, users can transfer any digital asset to the Ferrum Network, where a proxy of that token is generated.
 The proxy token can then be transacted and exchanged over the Ferrum Network in a cost-effective and scalable manner.
 However, users can rest assured that the proxy represents and is backed by external value.

 ![Figure 8](img/figure8.png)
+Figure 8 - Ferrum hosts both proxy tokens and tokens initiated from within the ferrum network

 The subjects of transactions on the Ferrum network is "Fe", which, for the lack of better world we refer as a cryptocurrency.
 Fe, however, is not a cryptocurrency in and of itself.
 Instead, the value of Fe is a function of the values of external cryptocurrencies it represents.
 To clarify, imagine the following scenario: Alice generates 1 Fes by transferring one Bitcoin to the Ferrum network.
 She then generates another Fe by transferring one Ether to the Ferrum network.
 Alice now has 2 Fes but her total wealth is 1 Bitcoin and 1 Ether.
 We represent Alice's wealth as 1 Fe(BTC)+ 1 Fe (ETH).
 The general form of Alice's wealth is  ∑iaiFe(i) where i is the external cryptocurrency and  Wi is the amount for i.
 In-fact, a Fe wallet is nothing but a surrogate for a portfolio of external cryptocurrencies.